NCBI-Hackathons/EDirectCookbook/README.md

 **Just copy and paste commands off the page.
 Modify the search strings to work for you!**

-**If there are things you want to be able to do with EDirect, but can't figure out how, put in an issue using the Issues tab!**
+**If there are things you want to be able to do with EDirect, but can't figure out how, create an Issue using the Issues tab!**

 **To install EDirect, follow the instructions in ["Entrez Direct: E-utilities on the Unix Command Line"](https://www.ncbi.nlm.nih.gov/books/NBK179288/)**

-## Posting
+## How to contribute

-### Create an issue to:
+### Create an Issue to:

 * Request an EDirect script to accomplish a task, citing specific use cases.
 * Present a non-working EDirect script and ask for a fix
 * Identify non-working scripts listed below

-### Create a pull request to:
+### Create a Pull Request to:

 * Add a working EDirect script to the list below
 * Modify or optimize an EDirect script listed below
-* Update the "Confirmed by:" date/version of a listed EDirect script with confirmation that it is still current.
+* Update the "Confirmed by:" date/version of a listed EDirect script with confirmation that it is still valid.

 ## Best Practices for EDirect: